TuoooLiu666/high-dimensional-analysis/README.md

-# statistical-learning
+# high-dimensional analysis
-This repo is dedicated to statistical learning techniques.
+This repo is dedicated to statistical techniques for high-dimension cases.